About

 “It's more than alchemy.
 It's the wisdom, thoughtful-attention, and hard-work infused into each of Holly's efforts — from art to healing — which lead to magic.”

-—Lise Ragbir, Director of the Christian-Green Gallery + the Idea Lab
+—Lise Ragbir, Director of Verge

 PRINCIPLES